cipher-linux/cipher-linux/SECURITY.md

 ## GPG Signing

-Starting with `v1.0 "Enigma"`, official ISO releases will be signed with a project GPG key so you can verify authenticity and integrity before installing.
-Details and the public key will be published alongside the release.
+CIPHER Linux ISO releases are GPG-signed for authenticity and integrity verification, starting from our first release candidate.
+The public key and verification steps are published alongside each release.